-This ‘Must Know’ outlines major changes to health and care integration arising from the Health and Care Bill.
+This ‘Must Know’ outlines major changes to health and care integration arising from the Health and Care Act.
 Subject to the Bill’s passage through Parliament, integrated care systems (ICSs), which have been operating as voluntary partnerships, will be placed on a statutory footing in April 2022.
 Each ICS will have an integrated care board responsible for NHS and wider integration, and an integrated care partnership responsible for promoting health, care and wellbeing.
 Each ICS will also comprise partnerships at place level and joint arrangements at locality level through primary care networks.

 This Must Know considers interim guidance as available in Autumn 2021 and sets out key messages for developing arrangements that will drive key aims of integration: